rbisewski/nebulaworks-practicum/README.md

 ### Part 1

-The answer to the first part is the Typescript code in this repo, which you can run by doing:
+The answer to the first part is the Typescript code in this repo, which you can run via:

 ```bash
 npm install
 npm run trees
 ```

+Note that running this might take a long time, perhaps an hour or so.

 In order to answer this question, the following assumptions were made:

-1) searching for "747 Howard St, San Francisco, CA 94103" in Google Maps shows the Moscone Center
+1) Searching for "747 Howard St, San Francisco, CA 94103" in Google Maps shows the Moscone Center.

-2) the question asks for "5 block radius" around that location, so this uses the rectangular "block" of the Moscone Center as a definition of 1 block
+2) The question asks for "5 block radius" around that location, so this uses the rectangular "block" of the Moscone Center as a definition of 1 block.

-3) drew out a rough circle and picked a point on 9th Street that was 5 blocks away, as shown below:
+3) Drew out a rough circle and picked a point on 9th Street that was 5 blocks away, as shown below:

 ![747 Howard Street, circle with a radius of 5 blocks](./google_maps_Howard_circle_radius.png)

-4) this arbitary point has a latitude and longitude of (37.7746156090338,-122.41269931600299), according to Google Maps
+4) This arbitary point has a latitude and longitude of (37.7746156090338,-122.41269931600299), according to Google Maps.

-5) the radius is calculated by measuring the distance between that point mentioned above and the Moscone Center point, as per Google Maps
+5) Radius is calculated by measuring the distance between that point mentioned above and the Moscone Center point, as per Google Maps.

-6) finally, the SF Tree dataset contains a list of trees with both latitude and longitude, so calculating the distance between the Moscone Center and the tree in question is done; if the distance between that tree is smaller than the radius, then it is within the circle
+6) Finally, the SF Tree dataset contains a list of trees with both latitude and longitude, so calculating the distance between the Moscone Center and the tree in question is done; if the distance between that tree is smaller than the radius, then it is within the circle.

 ### Part 2